-The look and feel of websites has undergone major changes in the last 10 years.
+The look and feel of websites have undergone major changes in the last 10 years.
 If you think back of websites from the 90s you might remember how much text there was to read.
 Nowadays text is limited.
 Less is more is definitely a principle that is applied to website design.
-You often find only one claim and a subclaim and maybe some brief information on websites nowadays.
+You often find only one claim and a sub-claim and maybe some brief information on websites nowadays.

-The visual predominance nowadays starts with a business website, but does not end there.
+The visual predominance nowadays starts with a business website but does not end there.
 Visual elements are getting more important in all sorts of communication.
 Social media postings, for example, benefit strongly from accompanying pictures.
 In fact, studies have shown that colorful images have increased the chances of reading an article by 80 percent.

 The same applies to newsletters.
-Companies like Mailchimp provide appealing visual design templates to make newsletters more visual and overall more appealing.
+Companies like MailChimp provide appealing visual design templates to make newsletters more visual and overall more appealing.